 Addressing A4: XML External Entities (XXE) in WordPress

-This is a technical software vulnerability that is caused by unsafe and incorrect treatment of XML files and data.
+This is a technical software vulnerability.
+This happens when the application incorrectly handles XML files and data.
 An out of the box WordPress install does not deal much with remote XML files, though you might use plugins that do.

 To ensure your WordPress website is not vulnerable to such type of vulnerability use the latest version of WordPress core, plugin and other software.
 Always use plugins that are maintained.
 Consider changing any plugin that you use that has not been updated in more than a year.